 Even the most seminal literary encyclopedias in the english language have gaping holes when it comes to metafiction.
-Here I've made and defined some terms to help me make and teach storytelling in the millennial age.
+Here I'm attempting to piece some things together as part of my ongoing investigation of this mysterious genre.

 The center of a narrative structure

 Takes place when there's a transformation of a constituent

 A transformation of a constituent that involves them learning or growing in some way